samliew/chatexchange/readme.md

 ## Word of Caution

 This API is still in development, and thus should be considered unstable.
-Be warned: API calls between version may change drastically.
+Be warned: API calls between versions may change drastically.

 ## Example